francisco-ricardo/factorydash/README.md

 CELERY_BROKER_URL: Railway.app will automatically provide this from the Redis service.
 DJANGO_SETTINGS_MODULE: Set this to factorydash.settings.
 ALLOWED_HOSTS: Set this to * for testing, or your specific hostnames.
-RAILWAY_ENVIRONMENT: set this to production.
+RAILWAY_ENVIRONMENT_NAME: set this to production.

 Configure the start command:
 - [] In the railway settings, configure the start command to be gunicorn factorydash.wsgi:application --bind 0.0.0.0:8000